dhanesana/yongBot/README.md

 #### Configuration

-Create a .env file within the root directory, and populate with the following variables and values ([syntax](https://github.com/bkeepers/dotenv)):
+Create a .env file within the yongBot directory, and populate with the following variables and values ([syntax](https://github.com/bkeepers/dotenv)):

 **_Note: Review the terms and conditions of each API before registering._**